Why the Word – Psalm 119 Part 2

 I don’t know what goes on inside his head, but I do know that each move he makes is deliberate.
 He removes branches that are unhealthy or don’t belong in the final design, pieces that get in the way of the special beauty he wants to reveal.
 Then, having done this, he pulls out his wire and wraps those branches with it so he can ever so gently train them to grow exactly as he sees them in his mind’s eye.

 It was a revelation when I saw it.
-Bonsai isn’t those tiny trees I’ve always admired; it’s careful, thoughtful, pruning and training.
+Bonsai isn’t those tiny trees I’ve always admired; it’s careful, thoughtful pruning and training.

 So is Christianity – our development as Christians.
 When we’re born again, God repots us, putting us in a place where our roots can settle and we can grow strong.
 Unlike the bonsai trees, we have it within our power to move from this place, but if we’re wise we choose to remain.

-Having repotted us and given us time to grow, once He judges that we are settled in, strong, and health enough, He begins a very deliberate pruning process.
+Having repotted us and given us time to grow, once He judges that we are settled in, strong, and healthy enough, He begins a very deliberate pruning process.
 This is when life gets challenging and exciting all at the same time.
 Some things we exult in.
 When He delivers us from addictions that have plagued us, we feel suddenly free.
 When He gently removes things that have been blinding us, freeing us to truly see Him, we rejoice.
 Other changes He makes are more painful.
 We may not want to leave behind things like dangerous friends, bad habits, etc., but if we do…

 If we trust His vision, that He sees clearly the promise within us and has a plan for making us beautiful, we submit to the pruning.